mdgriffith/kubernetes-starterkit/README.md

 ## Developing locally

-We'll develop locally using `minikube` to run Kubernetes in a local virtual machine.

-In the base directory, run `make setup-dev`.
-This will install the app in the locally running kubernetes.
+Run `make setup-dev` in the base repo folder.
+This will start a kubernetes instance locally using minikube, and configure it to run our app.

+It will ask you to set a database username and password for Postgres.

+Once this is running, use `minikube ip` to see what IP address it's running on.

-You can now edit the python code in the `app` folder and it will automatically be reloaded on save.
+The __app__ directory is mounted inside the kubernetes pod, so you can modify the python code and changes will automatically be reloaded in the local kubernetes instance.

-Some Useful Commands
+## Some Useful Commands

 Command                | Description
 ------------------------------------------
 `minikube ip`          | See the Ip that minikube is running on locally.
 `minikube stop`        | Stop the minikube (does not delete app) `minikube dashboard`   | Get the address of the Kubernetes Dashboard for local.
-`make dev-logs`        | View the logs of our app
+`make stream-logs-dev` | Stream the app(specifically Pyhton/flask) logs to the terminal

+## Browsing the Database

+[PgAdmin](https://www.pgadmin.org/) can be used as a database explorer.
+When running locally, the database is accessible through the minikube ip address on port 5432.

 ### TODO